HKCaesar/cs205_2017_project/README.md

 > <i>The K-means clustering shows 3 major groups of clients based on revealed preferences in the review data: the "Girlfriend Experience", “Massage” and “Release."</i>

 Reviewers were clustered based on their average participation in 15 sexual acts as self-reported in reviews as well as their modal revealed preference for 6 attributes listed in sex worker profiles.
 We chose k=3 clusters of clients based on previous clustering models as well as natural breaks shown in this dendrogram (left).
+We also smoothed the data due to some anomalies in the original data.
 The K-means clustering of consumption patterns revealed three major groups that we subsequently characterized as the "Girlfriend Experience", “Massage” and “Release” groups (right).

 <img align="center" src="https://raw.githubusercontent.com/kareemcarr/cs205_2017_project/master/analysis/writeup/substantive4.png">